-Data from International Journal of Neuroscience - Curated by Marshall Pearce - Date available 27 November 2017
+Data from International Journal of Neuroscience - Curated by EPG Health - Date available 27 November 2017

 Pay for access, or by subscription

 Epub ahead of print

 Introduction: Adjunctive lacosamide treatment might be promising to treat seizures.
 However, the results remained controversial.
 We conducted a systematic review and meta-analysis to compare the efficacy and safety of adjunctive lacosamide versus placebo in patients with seizures.